Easy simple green Salad recipe for weight lose

 Spring greens wilt quickly once they’ve been tossed with dressing.
 If you are preparing this salad in advance, keep the dressing separate until you’re ready to serve.

-For best results, chop the apple just before tossing everything together, since apple brown when they are exposed to air.
+For best results, chop the apple just before tossing everything together, since apples brown when they are exposed to air.
 For a salad with greater longevity, swap a big bunch of chopped kale (thick ribs removed) for the spring greens.

 Kale is a more hardy green that can withstand a long soak in dressing—in fact, it gets better as it marinates.
 At this rate, you could also add the apples—the vinegar will help keep them fresh.